-If you feel like you have already tried everything you can think of to alleviate your neck pain and headaches, you might find yourself thinking something like “What am I doing wrong?”
+If you feel like you have already tried everything you can think of to alleviate your neck pain and headaches, you might find yourself thinking “What am I doing wrong?”

 I often hear that I have tried PT or I already exercise, or I have been to massage, or chiro and I still have neck pain.
 “Nothing is going to work for me!”

-As with treatment of aches and pains, but especially with neck pain, I often compare it to a recipe.
-If you were teaching your granddaughter to bake a cake you would tell her you need to follow a very specific recipe (plan) with the right amount of ingredient placed at the right time.
+Treatment of aches and pains, but especially neck pain, I often compare it to a recipe.
+If you were teaching your granddaughter to bake a cake, you would tell her you need to follow a very specific recipe (plan) with the right amount of ingredient placed at the right time.
 If you miss one ingredient or if you add the flour after baking, then the whole cake will be ruined.

-Here are 4 tips that you may be missing in your recipe to treat neck pain and headaches:
+4 tips that you may be missing in your recipe to treat your neck pain and headaches:

-2. Too much stress: this is often overlooked and underappreciated by neck pain and headache sufferers, but the reality is that your stress level has a significant impact on your pain level and your body’s ability to heal.
+This is often overlooked and under appreciated by neck pain and headache sufferers, but the reality is that your stress level has a significant impact on your pain level and your body’s ability to heal.
 In general, look for ways to manage your stress and improve the quality of deep, restorative sleep you get at night.

-If you would like to learn more about how Natural Fit Therapy can help you with you neck pain and headaches, please visit www.naturalfittherapy.com to learn more or call or office at (512) 730-0231 and ask to talk with one of our neck pain and headache experts.
+If you would like to learn more about how Natural Fit Therapy can help you with you neck pain and headaches, call or office at (512) 730-0231 and ask to talk with one of our neck pain and headache experts.

 When I think about recommending the right pillow, especially to someone dealing with neck pain or headaches, I think about supporting the neck in a neutral position.
 The idea is in a neutral position there will be less stress on the joints, muscles, and ligaments while you sleep.
 This will help reduce pain and allow for a better healing environment.